mottosso/allzpark/docs/pages/getting-started.md

 ]
 ```

-As you may have guessed, these are the *requirements* of this project.
-That little squiggly `~` character ahead of `maya` indicates that this is a "weak" reference, which Allzpark interprets as application in this project.
+As you may have guessed, these are the *requirements* of this profile.
+That little squiggly `~` character ahead of `maya` indicates that this is a "weak" reference, which Allzpark interprets as application in this profile.

 !!! hint "Protip"
     If you're already familiar with Rez and think to yourself "This isn't very flexible", you're right.
 Looking for applications in the requirements section of a package is a default you can customise later via the `allzparkconfig.py:applications_from_package()` function.